juliafmorgado/30DaysOtel/week2/day10.md

 ## Step 4: Create metrics (create once, reuse everywhere)

 Metrics are like instruments on a car dashboard.
-We don’t rebuild the speedometer for every trip, we just **update it** while you drive.
+We create them once when the app starts, then update them while the app runs..
 Create metrics once at startup, not inside the request handler.

 Here are the metrics we’ll use today: